 - Connections to other young adult and adult mentors

 Round Lake Christian Camp has been an annual choice for both of my boys.
-The know the camp, they take friends and they love it.
+They know the camp, they take friends and they love it.

 The Step-by-Step Guide to Choosing the Right Camps

-As we look at planning camps, vacation and spring break over the coming weeks, we can take a few lessons from those Olympians who look out at a big goal and step it back into a process with a winning result.
+As we dive into camp planning, we can take a few lessons from those Olympians who look out at a big goal and step it back into a process.
 They have a plan, they designate periods of rest and recovery, they change up stagnant routines and they stay in their lane and avoid comparing themselves with others in unproductive ways.

 Have a Plan